Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 ### Counter Mode

-Counter mode ([[CTM]]) makes the [[AES]] algorithm work as a stream cipher.
+Counter mode ([[CTM]]) makes the [[AES]] algorithm work as a **stream cipher**.
 Counter mode applies an IV plus an incrementing counter value to the key to generate a keystream.
 The keystream is then XOR'ed to the data in the plaintext blocks.
 Each block can be processed individually and consequently in parallel, improving performance.
 Also, counter modes do not need to use padding.
 Any unused space in the last block is simply discarded.

 ## AUTHENTICATED MODES OF OPERATION